 Overall this a great sauna blanket, there are more affordable options and there’s no crystal infrared heat (with accompanying negative ions) like some brands have, but for the low EMFs all around, grounding, quick heat up and overly generous return policy I really like the HigherDose.

-I tested the EMFs, the heat up time, and the grounding and found really low EMFs, 15-20 minute heat up, and that it lowered my body static voltage charge (grounding) when I had a friend test me with a volt meter.
+I tested the EMFs, the heat up time, how long it took me to start sweating and the grounding and found really low EMFs, 15-20 minute heat up, and that it lowered my body static voltage charge (grounding) when I had a friend test me with a volt meter.

 The blanket isn’t very heavy (relatively and compared to others) and you can get a good sweat session using it.